DonaldMurdock/Wasteagram/README.md

 Summer 2021, Project for CS492 - Mobile Software Development

 ## About
 Wasteagram is like Instagram... for Food Waste.
-The app is designed for restaurant employees to track wasted food at the end of each day.
+The app is designed for restaurant employees to track wasted food.
 A user can create a post with a photo of the wasted food and the number of wasted items.
 The app will report the user's current location and the current date.

 Click [here](https://www.youtube.com/watch?v=zR-tzX3-tKg) to see a video demo.